-Students who have completed graduate coursework prior to admission into Thomas University's Master of Science in Clinical Mental Health & Clinical Rehabilitation Counseling program may have their coursework evaluated for up to 15 credit hours of transfer credit.
+Students who have completed graduate coursework prior to admission into Thomas University's Masters of Science in Counseling program may have their coursework evaluated for up to 15 credit hours of transfer credit.
+No transfer credit will be allowed from a conferred Master's degree.

-The mission of Thomas University's Master of Science in Clinical Mental Health & Clinical Rehabilitation Counseling is to create a dynamic learning environment that advances the intellectual and personal development goals of our students to work as professionals in the field of clinical mental health counseling, clinical rehabilitation counseling, professional school counseling and/or alcohol and addictions counseling and to train students to effectively advocate on behalf of the clients they serve.
-This includes preparing each student to pass all state required credentialing exams, as well as providing students with the academic requirements necessary to sit for the professional counselor credential in the state in which they reside.
-Students will learn through classroom, practicum, internship, and community experiences how to address the needs of persons with physical and mental disabilities, chronic illnesses, addictions, and educational barriers in a manner that is consistent with the program's mission of advocacy and awareness.
+The mission of Thomas University's Master of Science in Counseling is to create a dynamic learning environment that advances the intellectual and personal development goals of our students to work as professionals in the field of clinical mental health counseling, clinical rehabilitation counseling, professional school counseling and/or addiction counseling and to train students to effectively advocate on behalf of the clients they serve.